tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

 ### Observation operator

 OI also requires the background values at the observation points, also called the observation operator.
-In many cases a simple method like nearest neighbour or bilinear is sufficient, however the background could also be computed using any method.
+In many cases a simple method like nearest neighbour or bilinear is sufficient, however you could also compute the background in any otherway without gridpp.
 We will use gridpp's bilinear interpolator:

 {% highlight python %}
 points = gridpp.Points(obs_lats[index_valid_obs], obs_lons[index_valid_obs], obs_elevs[index_valid_obs])